johnlocke333/xray_image_classification/README.md

 # Evaluation
 Finally, I must evaluate our model on the unseen data (valid images/labels).
 The model performed well on the unseen images, confirming our model is generalizable.
 I have a perfect recall score, 100%, with a loss of 0.19.
 I used a confusion matrix to visualize the predictions.
 As more data is acquired, the recall score will lower slightly.

+Overall, I created a baseline model as a reference point.
+Then I used a gridsearch to find the optimal parameters.
+The parameters I investigated were the epochs, batch size, activation function, optimizer, and number of neurons.
+After using the parameters suggested by the gridsearch, I saw the recall and loss scores demonstrated overfitting.
+To fix this issue, I applied regularization to the model via the dropout techinique.
+The model was able to reduce the amount of overfitting overall, but still had some slight overfitting.
+I experimented with additional layers and regularization techniques but all of those lead to diminishing results.
+Overall, I was left with a model containing two layers with the following parameters:

+* Epochs - 50
+* Batch Size - 20
+* Neurons - 20
+* Activation Function - sigmoid
+* Optimizer - SGD

+The output layer must have one nueron and sigmoid as the activation function since this is a binary image classification.

 Additionally, I used LIME to take individual instances to visually show what the model was looking at in order to make its prediction.
 I represent two images, one with pneumonia and one without pneumonia.

 * **Final Model: reg_model**